CoInGP: Convolutional Inpainting with Genetic Programming: Experimental Phase

-To experimentally assess our method, we performed $100$ GP runs for each combination of the four considered images, and the two possible neighborhood topologies.
-In each GP run, we evolved a population of $500$ individuals for $500$ generations.
-The selection phase was performed using tournament selection with a tournament size of $3$, where the worst individual is replaced by the offspring generated by applying crossover and mutation on the best two individuals.
+To experimentally assess our method, we loosely followed the GP parameter settings that we adopted in~\cite{gecco2020} for another supervised learning task, namely next word prediction, and checked with preliminary experiments that they were suitable for the image inpainting task as well.
+In particular, in each GP run, we evolved a population of $500$ individuals for $500$ generations, which amounts to 250\,000 evaluations.
+The selection phase was performed using tournament selection with a tournament size of $3$, where the worst individual is replaced by the offspring generated by applying crossover on the best two individuals.
 For the crossover, we adopted simple subtree, uniform, size fair, one-point, and context preserving crossover, randomly selected at each crossover operation.
-For the mutation, we used a simple subtree mutation with a mutation probability of $0.3$~\cite{poli08}.
+The newly generated individual undergoes a mutation subject to individual mutation probability of $0.3$; we used a simple subtree mutation~\cite{poli08}.
 To avoid bloat, we set the maximum tree depth to $8$, which corresponds to the number of input variables available in the Moore neighborhood.
-The terminal symbols for the GP trees included constants values in the range $[-1,1]$ and either the $8$ (for Moore neighborhood) or $4$ (for Von Neumann neighborhood) input variables corresponding to the intensities of the available pixels in the respective neighborhood.
-The functional symbols for the internal nodes are from the following set: $\sin$, $\cos$, $+$, $-$, $/$ (protected), $*$, $\min$, $\max$, $\mathrm{avg}$, $\sqrt{\cdot}$ and $\mathrm{pos}$.
-The square root operator is protected so that it returns zero if the argument is negative.
-Further, the unary operator $\mathrm{pos}$ is defined as $\mathrm{pos}(x) = x$ if $x \geq 0$ and $0$ otherwise.
+The terminal symbols for the GP trees included random constant values in the range $[-1,1]$ and either the $8$ (for Moore neighborhood) or $4$ (for Von Neumann neighborhood) input variables corresponding to the intensities of the available pixels in the respective neighborhood.
+The functional symbols for the internal nodes are taken from the following set: $\sin$, $\cos$, $+$, $-$, $/$ (protected), $*$, $\min$, $\max$, $\mathrm{avg}$, $\sqrt{\cdot}$ and $\mathrm{pos}$.
+The square root operator returns zero if the argument is negative, while the unary operator $\mathrm{pos}$ is defined as $\mathrm{pos}(x) = x$ if $x \geq 0$ and $0$ otherwise.